It's Easy to Incorporate in Wyoming

 You can open a corporation in Wyoming by filing the Certificate of Incorporation, creating corporate bylaws, and choosing your initial director(s).

 Not sure if a corporation is right for you?
 Check out our LLC vs. Corporation guide to help you make your decision.

-Follow our step-by-step How to Start a Corporation in Wyoming guide to get started today.
+Follow the steps in our How to Start a Corporation in Wyoming guide below to get started: